IshayuMahendra/TailwindersProject/README.md

 -	Cloud image storage via Backblaze B2 free tier (AWS S3 alternative)
 -	Leaderboard showing top users in terms of polls contributed.

+Accomplishments & Challenges
+We built a serverless Next.JS application that enables the university community to create, answer, and analyze polls.
+It utilizes Backblaze B2, an AWS S3 alternative, to store user-uploaded images, and offers users the ability to randomly generate polls related to the University of Georgia, Athens-Clarke County, and other topics via Google’s Gemini AI model.
+By far, our largest challenge was learning Next.JS as we went.
+Many of us spent hours perusing Next.JS, React, and Tailwind documentation to fully understand this technology stack.
+It is without a doubt that these technologies have a major learning curve, and we are proud of the work it took to get here.
+Another challenge we faced was the tight timeline of this project.
+Given more time, we would have been able to fully flesh out the implementation of our features.
+While we were unable to implement all the functionality we initially planned for, all of us are happy with what we have achieved in the result.